Forest Lane Dental Family + Kids & Adults | Cosmetic Dentistry

 adhere strongly to the tooth structure and are highly biocompatible with gum tissue.
 It is resistant to wear and fracture and does not wear away opposing teeth.

 provide good strength and seal to the teeth, preventing leakage and decreasing recurring tooth decay.
 A moderate amount of tooth structure must be removed, but PFM crowns offer a stronger restoration than porcelain alone and are quite durable and strong.
 However over time, dark grey or black lines can begin to appear at the gum line as the metal base begins to show through.

 is especially recommended for restoring front teeth due to their high natural appearance.
 Porcelain crowns can be shade-matched exactly to the shade of your other teeth, and unless damaged are highly resistant to staining.
 More tooth structures often must be removed for porcelain crown restorations, and because the material is not as durable as the other options it is not recommended for teeth that sustain heavy biting and chewing.

 After it’s been confirmed that your tooth and surrounding structure are in good health, getting a dental crown typically requires two visits.

 During the first, our doctors will numb the area and shape the tooth so that a crown can fit over it.
 She will take an impression, which will be sent to a dental lab where the crown is created to beautifully match your other teeth.
 She will fit you with a temporary crown to protect your tooth while the crown is being made, which generally takes about two weeks.

-On the second visit, our dentists will thoroughly inspect the permanent crown to ensure correct size, shape and color.
-She will then remove the temporary crown and cement the permanent crown into place, again checking to be sure that fit, bite and aesthetics are correct.
+On the second visit, our dentists will thoroughly inspect the permanent crown to ensure the correct size, shape, and color.
+She will then remove the temporary crown and cement the permanent crown into place, again checking to be sure that fit, bite, and aesthetics are correct.
 You will be given care instructions to ensure that your crown lasts a very long time.
-With proper care, dental crowns can last 10-20 years, or even a lifetime!
+With proper care, dental crowns can last 10-20 years or even a lifetime!